paich64/C64MEGA65/README.md

 * NTSC mode
 * Mounting tapes (`*.tap`)
 * Mounting cartridges (`*.crt`)
-* Writing to mounted disks (all file operations are read-only)

 The MiSTer core, which is the basis of this MEGA65 core offers a ton of additional convenience features and nerdy stuff.
 We are not yet supporting